KhairuI/KhairuI/README.md

 ### Hi there 👋, My name is Khairul Islam
-#### I am a Android Developer in Java and Kotlin
+- I have expertise in mainly Android Application development in both Java and Kotlin languages.
-Currently I am working as a Software Engineer (Android) at mPower Social Enterprises Ltd (@Mpower-social), Dhaka, Bangladesh.
+- Currently I am working as a Software Engineer (Android) at mPower Social Enterprises Ltd, Dhaka, Bangladesh.